-In connection with our Share Repurchase Program, we entered into forward repurchase contracts in June 2022, December 2022, and November 2023 with three large financial institutions to start hedging for potential \$200.0, \$196.0 and \$250.0 of share repurchases in 2024, 2025 and 2026, respectively.
+In connection with our Share Repurchase Program, we entered into forward repurchase contracts in June 2022, December 2022, and November 2023 with three large financial institutions to start hedging hedge for \$200.0, and a potential \$200.0, \$196.0 and \$250.0 \$294.0 of share repurchases in 2024, 2025 and 2026, respectively.

-We plan to physically settle the June 2022 forward repurchase contracts by delivering approximately \$200.0 cash in exchange for 27 million shares of our Class A Common Stock during the third quarter of fiscal 2024.
-We will continue to incur costs associated with these forward repurchase contracts before settlement.
-Such cash costs incurred in the current fiscal year to date for all forward repurchase contracts amounted to \$24.0.
+We plan to physically settle settled the June 2022 forward repurchase contracts by delivering approximately \$200.0 cash in exchange for 27 million 27.0 million shares of our Class A Common Stock during the third quarter of fiscal 2024.
+The forward repurchase contracts permit a net cash settlement alternative in addition to the physical settlement.
+We may elect net cash settlement of all, or some of the remaining forward repurchase contracts based on factors such as timing, the market value of the underlying shares at the settlement date and other internal cash management considerations.
+We will continue to incur costs associated with these the remaining forward repurchase contracts before settlement.
+Such cash Cash costs incurred in the current fiscal year to date for all forward repurchase contracts amounted to \$24.0, \$34.0.